-Within the Built Up Area Boundary the draft Plan seeks high quality designs which respond to the distinct character of the individual areas of Farnham.
-The distinctive landscapedominated character of the southern arcadian areas of Farnham is protected and the draft Neighbourhood Plan seeks to preserve and extend the network of green spaces across the area including parks, recreation grounds, sports pitches, rivers, streams and footpaths, allotments, cemeteries and woodland.
+Within the Built Up Area Boundary the Plan seeks high quality designs which respond to the distinct character of the individual areas of Farnham.
+The Plan will preserve and enhance the character of the four conservation areas and their setting.
+The distinctive landscape-dominated character of the southern arcadian areas of Farnham is protected and the Neighbourhood Plan seeks to preserve and extend the network of green spaces across the area including parks, recreation grounds, sports pitches, rivers, streams and footpaths, allotments, cemeteries and woodland.